kinexdev/LuauSharp/README.md

 - Since this project utilizes reflection heavily, it will probably not work in NAOT, it should work fine in IL2CPP and other platforms.
 - This is only single threaded, it takes care of userdatas in a way thats single threaded (storing in lists) which will introduce errors if you try to multithread it! so if you have multiple scripts they all need to run on the same thread.
 - Basic API for tables has not been made yet, so you need to manually create tables using the Luau class.

+# Thank yous
+while i was making this and got stuck i used [luauSharp](https://github.com/TigersUniverse/LuauSharp/tree/main) to help me when i got stuck since when i was making this i was quite new to how lua vms worked since i come from moonsharp.